IMBlues/chatgpt-pgvector/README.md

-# Domain-specific ChatGTP Starter App
+# Domain-specific ChatGPT Starter App

 ChatGPT is great for casual, general-purpose question-answers but falls short when domain-specific knowledge is needed.
 Further, it makes up answers to fill its knowledge gaps and never cites its sources, so it can't really be trusted.
 This starter app uses embeddings coupled with vector search to solve this, or more specifically, to show how OpenAI's chat completions API can be used to create conversational interfaces to domain-specific knowledge.